NatureGeorge/naturegeorge.github.io/_posts/2022-06-16-ml-computation.md

 \end{aligned}
 $$

-*On each of these projected versions of queries, keys and values we then perform the attention function in parallel, yielding $d_{v}$-dimensional output values.
+*On each of these projected versions of queries, keys and values we then perform the attention function in parallel, yielding $$d_{v}$$-dimensional output values.
 These are concatenated and once again projected, resulting in the final values ... **Multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions.*** —— Vaswani et al. (2017).
 Attention Is All You Need.
 CoRR, abs/1706.03762.